 Seed Round in 2022

-Zerolytics is a company founded in 2022 and based in Oslo, Norway, focused on creating a data-driven platform to assist organizations in measuring and monitoring their progress toward Net Zero targets.
-The platform aggregates and analyzes data from multiple sources to deliver real-time insights on emissions, identify areas for improvement, and forecast future emissions.
-This enables investors and stakeholders to effectively manage climate transition risks and make informed capital allocation decisions.
-Through its innovative approach, Zerolytics aims to support companies in their sustainability efforts and enhance accountability in the pursuit of environmental goals.
+Zerolytics is a data-driven platform established in 2022 and headquartered in Oslo, Norway, focused on measuring and monitoring corporate progress towards Net Zero targets.
+The company specializes in developing a management platform that aggregates data from multiple sources to provide real-time insights, analysis, and forecasts concerning emissions.
+By identifying areas for improvement and projecting future emissions, Zerolytics enables investors and stakeholders to manage climate transition risks effectively and make informed capital allocation decisions.

 Shapemaker